 Just like any profession, hobby or sport, being a minister requires lifelong study and improvement.
-Christian National Church grants official minister ordination and is also committed to assisting and supporting homestudy initiatives.
+The Christian National Church grants Christian minister ordination and is also committed to assisting and supporting homestudy initiatives.
 Homestudy includes anything that a minister does on his own time in order to improve his understanding of the Gospel, advance his own Christian faith, or improve his performance in ministerial duties.
 The Christian National Church offers resources to improve one's understanding of the Holy Bible, as well as reading materials which strengthen a minister's skills in performing weddings, funerals, baptisms and building congregation.
 As a minister, if you require assistance in any aspect of homestudy, please contact us with your specific needs and we will do our best to point you in the right direction.

 Studying the Holy Bible

 Every minister should begin by reading the Bible from start to finish - Old Testament and the New Testament.
 It is critical that a minister develop his own sense of the progression of the these holy teachings and also gain a level of understanding from which he can engage others in contructive conversation.
 Beginning with Genesis, all through the teachings of Jesus' disciples in the New Testament, the Bible is the core teaching of Christianity.
 It provides lessons from the past, mandates from God, and the framework for how good Christians should live.

 "In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things were made through him, and without him was not any thing made that was made.
 In him was life, and the life was the light of men.
 The light shines in the darkness, and the darkness has not overcome it."
 John 1:1-51

 Supplementary Reading Materials